-The first level of sanction will therefore be given by the teacher and a record being made with the Senior Tutor, who may then impose a further sanction.
+Poor classroom behaviour will be reported by the teacher, and a record being made with the Senior Tutor, who may then impose a sanction.

-NB: All mobile devices must be put onto 'no notifications/do not disturb' during lessons.
+NB: All mobile devices must be put onto 'no notifications/do not disturb' during lessons unless agreed with the teacher before the start of the lesson.

 Mobile devices, including tablets or laptops, can only be used for educational purposes e.g. calculator, online dictionary, notes or research.
-In case of misuse, the teacher may confiscate the phone, tablet or laptop for the remainder of the class, except when the teacher requires the student to use their phone as part of the lesson.
+In case of misuse which includes, but is not limited to texting, emailing, playing games, watching videos, using social media etc., the teacher may confiscate the phone, tablet or laptop for the remainder of the class.